-Kwan is also working on what they call “an unrealized dream” with Justine Chambers and Maiko Yamamoto, although that dream is currently only in the proposal stage.
-During the pandemic, Kwan had an opportunity to be involved in Justine Chambers’ new performance work, Steady, which considers the act of rocking to be a dance everybody can perform.
-Learning to dance was a skill Kwan feels changed their life; it allowed them to engage in a new practice in a creative landscape that once felt unfamiliar.
+Vanessa is also working on what they call “an unrealized dream” with Justine Chambers and Maiko Yamamoto, although that dream is currently only in the proposal stage.
+During the pandemic, Vanessa had an opportunity to be involved in Justine Chambers’ new performance work, Steady, which considers the act of rocking to be a dance everybody can perform.
+Learning to dance was a skill Vanessa feels changed their life; it allowed them to engage in a new practice in a creative landscape that once felt unfamiliar.

 When Emily Carr called Vanessa with the news about receiving this year’s Emily Award, they remember being surprised and caught off guard.
 They say they spent a lot of time reflecting on what it means to be recognized by their peers and an institution like Emily Carr.
 And though they are still looking inward and doing that reflective work, they feel profoundly honoured.

 This spring, Vanessa says they are finding joy in the fleeting moments — the cool air, a little bit of sun, the cherry blossoms, the scent of pollen lingering.
 Their hope for future graduates is that when they leave, they remember they already have everything they need.
 They already have all the necessary skills, and though it can feel overwhelming, “many worlds are possible.
 Many worlds exist.
 Just like spring, the world renews.”